ael-bekk/push_swap_tester/README.md

 ## What's push_swap_tester?

 Push_swap_tester is a little tester that shows you how your push_swap works.
-It displays the number of instructions performed by your push_swap in color, with the everage here is the colors means:
+It displays the number of instructions performed by your push_swap in color, with the average here is the colors means: